Chloe10178S/MusslePowerHackathon/README.md

   - It is safe from the moment it's deployed, using a **formula-based initialization** to ensure effective purification even before the AI has fully learned.
   - It is robust, using its **dual control** over UV intensity and cilia vibration to handle even extreme changes in water turbidity or flow.
   - Most importantly, it is **energy-efficient**, continuously learning and calculating the absolute minimum energy required to keep the water safe.
 This isn't just automation; it's a self-optimizing system that makes purification radically more efficient.

 ---

-## Problem

-- Many water bodies are contaminated with pathogens and harmful algae.
-- Natural mussels filter water but accumulate pathogens without killing them, making them unsuitable for safe purification.
-Moreover, mussels themselves are fragile:
-  - They bioaccumulate toxins and pathogens, eventually dying and releasing pollutants back into the water.
-  - They depend on specific ecosystems; introducing them artificially risks upsetting local biodiversity.
-  - They cannot survive in highly polluted or warm waters, limiting practical use.
-- Existing mechanical or chemical solutions are often:
-  - Energy-intensive,
-  - Not adaptive, or
-  - Ineffective under variable water conditions (flow, turbidity, pathogen density).

-**Challenge:** Design a system that actively kills pathogens while remaining energy-efficient and adaptive, even as the pod moves through different parts of a water body.

----

-## Solution: Mussel Power

-**Autonomous filtration pods** that:

-- Mimic mussels’ water flow channels,
-- Use cilia/vibration to control water flow (residence time in UV chamber),
-- Use UV light to kill pathogens in real-time.

-**Key innovation:** dual-variable control — both vibration frequency and UV intensity are optimized continuously by Reinforcement Learning (RL).

-**Advantages:**

-- Adaptive: works in unknown or fluctuating water conditions.
-- Energy-efficient: minimizes energy while maximizing pathogen kill.
-- Safe: formula-based initialization ensures safe first-time operation.
-- Robust: dual controls handle extreme turbidity or flow changes.
-- Testing: minimal sensors, outputs, fully demonstrable via simulation.

----